Customize your API Portal

 - Make you Documentation AI-accessible by generating LLMs.txt files

-- Drive more traffic to your Portal by optimizing it for search engines that help developers find your APIs
+- Drive more traffic to your Portal by optimizing it for search engines that help Developers find your APIs

-Each section builds upon the previous one, but you can also jump to specific customizations based on your immediate needs.
-Let's get started!
+ls # You should see the directory structure, including the APIMATIC-BUILD.json fileEach section builds upon the previous one, but you can also jump to specific customizations based on your immediate needs.

 Enhance your API Portal with a custom documentation page.
 Custom documentation pages allow you to add product guides, FAQs or any other relevant documentation to your API Portal.

-cd hello-apimatic/content/guides
+cd content/guides

 Create a new markdown file: